PeterDeKok/pigeon-templates/README.md

 The `@template("templatepart")` directive holds the magic so to speak.
 The `templatepart` parameter should be one of the predefined template parts in the config.

-This is a list containing the names of the template parts with their corresponding content-types and a default value.
+This list in the config contains the names of the template parts with their corresponding content-types and a default value.
 The default value can be as simple as an empty string, but I highly recommend setting a sensible default.
 If any of the top level models do not have a template linked, only an empty string would be rendered (if ignore-errors is set to true).